-· 7.
-Financial Report and Business Plan This report updates Members on the North Essex Parking Partnership's finances and asks Members to decide the NEPP Business Plan for 2024/25.
-Richard Walker 13- 22 8.
-Traffic Regulation Order Update and Application Decision Report A report seeking to approve, defer or reject traffic regulation order proposals from the list of applications that have been received, and to note the work of the Technical Team during 2023.
-Jason Butcher 23- 38 9.
-Introducing Additional On-Street Paid parking sites To consider approving the advertising of a number of paid parking sites across the Partnership area; the treatment of income from these sites; setting the tariff for all Partnership sites including these new sites with a mechanism for annual reviews; providing alternative governance options; reviewing Resident Parking and other fees by inflation annually; and delegating the making of the required Orders to the Chair and Head of Service.
-Jason Butcher 39- 48 10.
+Worth Eddex Farking Fartherding 7.
+Financial Report and Business Plan This report updates Members on the North Essex Parking Partnership's finances and asks Members to approve the NEPP budget for 2024/25.
+Chris Hartgrove 13- 18 8.
+NEPP Business Plan This report summarises the contents of the NEPP Business Plan.
+Richard Walker 19- 36 9.
+Traffic Regulation Order Update and Application Decision Report This report seeks a decision to either approve, defer or reject Traffic Regulation Order proposals from the list of applications that have been received.
+This includes self-financing schemes which will introduce additional income to the service.
+The report also highlights the significant work performed by the Technical Team during 2023.
+Jason Butcher 37- 52 10.
+Additional On-Street Paid parking To consider approving the advertising of a number of paid parking sites across the Partnership area; the treatment of income from these sites; setting the tariff for all Partnership sites including these new sites with a mechanism for annual reviews; providing alternative governance options; reviewing Resident Parking and other fees by inflation annually; and delegating the making of the required Orders to the Chair and Head of Service.
+Jason Butcher 53- 62 11.
 Obstructive Parking Verbal update on the situation regarding potential future changes relating to obstructive/pavement parking.
-Richard Walker N/A 11.
-Forward Plan 2023-24 To note the North Essex Parking Partnership Forward Owen Howell 49- 54
+Richard Walker N/A 12.
+Forward Plan 2023-24 To note the North Essex Parking Partnership Forward Plan for 2023-24 and approve meeting dates for 2024-25.
+Owen Howell 63- 68